 - For most of the recipients, payments will be deposited directly into the same bank account that they have most recently used to receive a tax refund or monthly Social Security payment.

-- Others will receive paper checks in the mail, at the address that the IRS has on file for that individual.
+- Others will receive paper checks or prepaid cards in the mail, at the address that the IRS has on file for that individual.

 - Banks, including First National Bank and Trust, cannot provide personal account or address information to the IRS.